linux-system-roles/network/README.md

 The `initscripts` provider requires the different profiles to be in the right order when they depend on each other.
-For example the bonding controller device needs to be specified before the slave devices.
+For example the bonding controller device needs to be specified before the port devices.

 When removing a profile for NetworkManager it also takes the connection down and possibly removes virtual interfaces.
 With the `initscripts` provider